IvanMathy/Boop/Boop/Documentation/CustomScripts.md

 ### Meta info

-Each script starts with a delarative JSON document, describing the contents of that file, a title, a description, which icon to use, and search tags.
+Each script starts with a declarative JSON document, describing the contents of that file, a title, a description, which icon to use, and search tags.
 All that stuff is contained within a top level comment (with some extra asterisks) just like so:

 ```javascript
 /**